-- · Water less frequently after establishment period.
-All watering and irrigation is to be carried out in strict accordance with current Water Restrictions.
-Trees and garden bed areas are to be watered only enough to sustain continuous healthy growth - · Continue pruning of trees as needed to maintain a clear trunk with good branch structure - Prune understorey species to maintain below maximum height noted on plans - · Replace any dead, damaged or missing plants as needed - Top up any soil subsidence or erosion which may occur.
-Protect planted areas from casual pedestrian traffic and repair any damage which may occur as needed - · All mulched surfaces shall be kept in a clean and tidy condition and be reinstated or topped up as necessary - · Maintenance works include, but are not limited to; watering, fertilising, aerating, weeding, pest and disease control, staking, replacement of plant materials, replanting, pruning, re-oiling of timber components and keeping the site neat and tidy.
+- · Continue pruning of trees as needed to maintain a clear trunk with - · Prune understorey species to maintain below maximum height - · Replace any dead, damaged or missing plants as needed - · Top up any soil subsidence or erosion which may occur.
+Protect planted areas from casual pedestrian traffic and repair any damage - · All mulched surfaces shall be kept in a clean and tidy condition and be reinstated or topped up as necessary - · Maintenance works include, but are not limited to; watering, fertilising, aerating, weeding, pest and disease control, staking, replacement of plant materials, replanting, pruning, re-oiling of - timber components and keeping the site neat and tidy.